 Carpinteria State Beach offers 216 campsites for RV’s and tent camping.
 The campground is within the town of Carpinteria.
 Shopping and restaurants are nearby so if you forget anything or are looking for something other than camping food for dinner your minutes away.

-Carpinteria is one of the most beautiful places along the Southern California coast and a very popular places to camp on the beach.
+Carpinteria is one of the most beautiful places along the Southern California coast and a very popular place to camp on the beach.
 Advance reservations are a must for the busy summer camping season.